Why Use the 4-Quadrant Model?

 Teach zonal marking and pressing traps

-The quadrant system also plays a role in video analysis, where matches are reviewed to assess how often the ball enters each quadrant and what outcomes result from that movement.
+The quadrant system also plays a role in video analysis, where matches are reviewed to assess how often the ball enters each quadrant and what outcomes result from such movements.

-Top football clubs like Barcelona, Bayern Munich, and national teams such as Spain and Germany often integrate quadrant-based training.
-By analyzing data and player movement in each quadrant, these teams can tweak their positional play and improve both offensive and defensive transitions.
+Top football clubs like Barcelona, Manchester City, Liverpool, Real Madrid, Bayern Munich, and national teams such as Argentina, Brazil, Spain and Germany often integrate quadrant-based training in their teams.
+By analysing data and player movement in each quadrant, these teams can tweak their positional play and improve both their offensive and defensive transitions.

 Final Thoughts